AdobeDocs/ff-services-docs/src/pages/firefly-api/release-notes/index.md

 <!-- TODO: Update with latest prod details, elaborate on API descriptions -->
 # Release Notes

-## February 1, 2024

-### Added

-APIs released in production:

-  * Text-to-image API with generative match
-  * Generative Expand API
-  * Generative Fill API
-  * Upload API

 ## December 13, 2023

 ### Added

-APIs released in beta:

 * Text-to-image API with generative match
 * Generative Expand API
 * Generative Fill API
 * Upload API

 ## November 20, 2023

 ### Added

 * You can now use the latest image model (clio v2) by setting header `x-api-variant` to `v2`.
 It will be set to `v2` by default.
-* Styles are documented in the API references as well as the new [styles guide](../guides/styles/index.md).
+* Styles are documented in the API references as well as the new [styles guide](../guides/concepts/styles/index.md)

 ## October 26, 2023